slamander/website/content/post/tidymodels/index.md

 ---
 title: "Machine Learning the 'Tidy' Way"
-subtitle: "A tutorial on K-nearest neighbor and boosted trees using the `tidymodels` framework"
+summary: "A tutorial on K-nearest neighbor and boosted trees using the *tidymodels* framework"
-author: J. Alex Baecher
+author: admin
 date: 2021-10-22T00:40:04-07:00
 output: md_document
 slug: ML tidymodels